Greater Chennai Corporation: History

 By 1856, the duties of the corporation became more clearly defined.
 In 1919, the aldermen were re-styled as 'councillors'.
 The title of 'mayor' had been replaced by 'president', and P. Theagaraya Chetty was nominated as president, the first Indian to be so chosen.
 However, the office of Mayor was re-created in 1933, when Kumararajah M. A. Muthiah Chettiar made the transition from last president to first new mayor.
 The mayoralty has remained thereafter.

 By 1901, the corporation had grown to encompass an area of 68 sq km comprising 30 territorial divisions with a population of 540,000.
 In 1913, the corporation moved to the newly constructed Ripon Building, which was built on parts of the People's Park.
 The building was named after Lord Ripon who, as Viceroy of India from 1880 to 1884, had introduced local government reforms.
 He is remembered in a statue in the Corporation precincts.
 The first native Indian to both govern the Madras Presidency and later serve as Mayor of erstwhile Madras was the Honourable K. Sriramulu Naidu, who served during the 1930s and 1940s.
 In 1978, the boundaries of the area administered by the corporation was increased to 174 sq km.

 The Madras Municipal Corporation Act, 1919 (as amended) provides the basic statutory authority for the administration now.

-Zone

-Expansion

-In October 2011, the expansion process was initiated before the elections to the corporation council in October.
-In this, 42 small local bodies, including 9 municipalities, 8 town panchayats and 25 village panchayats, were merged with Chennai Corporation, taking the area up by 140% to 426 km^{2} from the earlier 176 km^{2}.
-Some areas have been arbitrarily left out, to the discontent of the residents of those areas.
-The new expanded Corporation of Chennai has 200 wards, an increase of 45 wards.
-Elections were held for the expanded corporation in October 2011.

-The erstwhile municipalities that became a part of expanded Chennai Corporation are Kathivakkam, Tiruvottiyur, Manali, Madhavaram, Ambattur, Maduravoyal, Valasaravakkam, Alandur and Ullagaram–Puzhuthivakkam.

-The erstwhile town panchayats that became a part of expanded Chennai Corporation are Chinnasekkadu, Puzhal, Porur, Nandambakkam, Meenambakkam, Perungudi, Pallikaranai and Sholinganallur.

-The erstwhile panchayat unions that became a part of expanded Chennai Corporation are Edayanchavadi, Sadayankuppam, Kadapakkam, Theeyampakkam, Mathur, Vadaperumbakkam, Surapet, Kathirvedu, Puthagaram, Nolambur, Karambakkam, Nerkundram, Ramapuram, Mugalivakkam, Manapakkam, Kottivakkam, Palavakkam, Neelankarai, Injambakkam, Karapakkam, Okkiam Thoraipakkam, Madipakkam, Jalladiampet, Semmanchery and Uthandi.